11ume/kable/docs/getting_started.md

 When you implement **Kable** in your service, this happens to be called node

 These nodes communicate with each others in intervals of time and immediately when a some change occurs.
-This is done to know what state the other nodes are in and to know his location in form automatically.
+This is done to know what state the other nodes are in, and to know his location automatically.

 <br>